-Reimagining the way we engage the next generation of voters
+Reimagining the way we engage the next generation of Texans

 When young voters don’t participate in elections – because of lack of access, lack of knowledge, or feelings that their votes don’t matter – our communities lose their valuable perspectives.
 On the other hand, people who do vote report encouraging benefits such as strengthened social ties and improved community outcomes including economic stability and better physical and mental health.